Travel details

 Temple of Artemis

-A temple dedicated to the goddess Artemis built in ancient Ephesus, constructed in the 6th century BCE.
-The magnificent marble structure was counted among the Seven Wonders of the Ancient World and was known for its scale and beauty.
-Today only parts of the columns remain, but many tourists visit the ruins as a testament to its former glory.
+A temple dedicated to the goddess Artemis built in ancient Ephesus, established in the 6th century BCE.
+The magnificent marble structure was counted among the Seven Wonders of the Ancient World, known for its scale and beauty.
+Today only parts of the columns remain, but many tourists visit as ruins that convey its former splendor.

 [Japanese Guide]